supertokens/blog/content/how-we-cut-our-aws-costs/index.md

 ![SuperTokens Deployment process](./supertokens-deployment-process.png)

-SuperTokens deploys two instances of the SuperTokens core for each user, consisting of a development and production core instance.
-Here's the breakdown of each:
+SuperTokens allow users to use the SuperTokens SAAS service in two modes: development and production.
+Here’s the breakdown of each:

-**Development SuperTokens Core:**
+**Development Mode:**
-The Development core instance runs on an *EC2 T3 small* instance.
-To maximize resource utilization, we deploy up to seven development core instances on the same *T3 small* instance.
+The Development mode runs on an *EC2 T3.small* instance.
+To maximize resource utilization, we deploy up to seven development core instances on the same *T3.small* instance.
 This configuration results in a remarkably swift setup for new development cores, typically taking a mere 15-20 seconds and is suitable for testing purposes.

-**Production SuperTokens Core:**
+**Production mode:**
-In contrast, the Production SuperTokens core follows a different deployment strategy.
-Each production SuperTokens core instance is hosted on a dedicated *EC2 T2 micro* instance.
-This means that when a new production SuperTokens core instance needs to be created, a fresh *T2 micro* instance is spun up, and the operating system with Docker needs to be installed.
-Consequently, this process requires additional time compared to the development deployment method, with an average deployment time of around 4-5 minutes.
+In contrast, production mode follows a different deployment strategy.
+Each production mode deployment is hosted on a dedicated *EC2 T2.micro* instance.
+This means that when a new production SuperTokens core instance needs to be created, a fresh *T2.micro* instance is spun up, and docker is installed on it using System Manager.
+Consequently, this process requires additional time compared to the development mode, with an average deployment time of around 4-5 minutes.

 For example, if 7 users were to sign up for SuperTokens, it would look like the following: